fontina-petrakopoulou/fontina-petrakopoulou.github.io/publications.md

 5. **Petrakopoulou F.**, Tsatsaronis G., Boyano A., Morosuk T., 2011. <a href="/files/articles/2011_CERaD.pdf" target="_blank">“Exergoeconomic and Exergoenvironmental Evaluation of power plants including CO2 capture”, Chemical Engineering Research and Design 89 (9), pp. 1461-1469.</a>

-4. 	**Petrakopoulou F.**, Boyano A., Cabrera M., Tsatsaronis G., 2011. <a href="/files/articles/2011_JGGC.pdf" target="_blank>“Exergoeconomic and exergoenvironmental analyses of a combined cycle power plant with chemical looping technology”, International Journal of Greenhouse Gas Control 5 (3), pp. 475-482.</a>
+4. 	**Petrakopoulou F.**, Boyano A., Cabrera M., Tsatsaronis G., 2011. <a href="/files/articles/2011_JGGC.pdf" target="_blank">“Exergoeconomic and exergoenvironmental analyses of a combined cycle power plant with chemical looping technology”, International Journal of Greenhouse Gas Control 5 (3), pp. 475-482.</a>

-3.	**Petrakopoulou F.**, Tsatsaronis G., Morosuk T., 2011. <a href="/files/articles/2011_JGTP_ASME.pdf" target="_blank>“Exergoeconomic analysis of an Advanced Zero Emission Plant”, ASME Journal of Engineering for Gas Turbines and Power 133 (11), pp. 113001-113012.</a>
+3.	**Petrakopoulou F.**, Tsatsaronis G., Morosuk T., 2011. <a href="/files/articles/2011_JGTP_ASME.pdf" target="_blank">“Exergoeconomic analysis of an Advanced Zero Emission Plant”, ASME Journal of Engineering for Gas Turbines and Power 133 (11), pp. 113001-113012.</a>

-2.	**Petrakopoulou F.**, Tsatsaronis G., Morosuk T., 2010. <a href="/files/articles/2010_IJoT.pdf" target="_blank>“Conventional Exergetic and Exergoeconomic analyses of a power plant with chemical looping combustion for CO2 capture”, International Journal of Thermodynamics 13 (3), pp. 77-86.</a>
+2.	**Petrakopoulou F.**, Tsatsaronis G., Morosuk T., 2010. <a href="/files/articles/2010_IJoT.pdf" target="_blank">“Conventional Exergetic and Exergoeconomic analyses of a power plant with chemical looping combustion for CO2 capture”, International Journal of Thermodynamics 13 (3), pp. 77-86.</a>

 1.	**Petrakopoulou F.**, Boyano A., Cabrera M., Tsatsaronis G., 2010. <a href="/files/articles/2010_IJLCT.pdf" target="_blank">“Exergy-based analyses of an advanced zero emission plant”, International Journal of Low-Carbon Technologies 5 (4), pp. 231-238.</a>
 {: reversed="reversed"}